OGE Energy Corp. research snapshot

 VolatilityLower beta, but event-sensitive around earnings and rate casesStockAnalysis reported a five-year beta of 0.52.
 Earnings, regulatory orders, credit updates, and large-load announcements can still create sharp moves.

-InvalidationClose below $45.50, especially with guidance or credit pressureA sustained break below the deeper support zone would weaken the constructive trend framework and require a fresh fundamental review.
+InvalidationClose below $45.60, especially with guidance or credit pressureA sustained break below the 200-day average near $46.36 and the deeper support zone would weaken the intermediate trend framework and require a fresh fundamental review.

 OGE AI trading strategy